mrudowski/nxExp/apps/zen-gardens/README.md

 - show/hide not used

 #### Scene
-- when we select more then one tile on Palette we randomize them when paint
+- when we select more then one tile on Info we randomize them when paint
 - selectable size
 - when `selection` mode we single select tile and see it's options
 - multilevel in the future